 Every week will have the following format: Complete all readings.
-Post two critical questions on Sakai every other week [see instructions above] by noon on the day before that week's chat.
-Read and respond to your colleagues postings before our chat sessions on TBD.
+Follow the instructions on Sakai every week for watching videos, doing quizzes, and composing postings [see instructions above] by noon on Wednesday.
+Read and respond to your colleagues' postings as assigned before our chat sessions the following day (Thursday).
+Chat sessions are then held on Thursdays as assigned.

-Week One - September 1-5 - Introduction to the Course
+Week One - January 20-23 - Introduction to the Course

-• READ· N/A
+• READ: N/A